-- Prepare your vegetables for cooking: After washing thoroughly, cut them into equal-size pieces to ensure even cooking.
+- Prepare your vegetables for cooking: After washing thoroughly, cut them into equal-size pieces to ensure even steaming.

 - Place your steaming basket (a specially designed tool that fits inside a pot and holds food just above the surface of the water) in the pot.
-Or use a bamboo steamer, which sits on top of boiling water in a wok or sauté pan.
+Or use a bamboo steamer, which sits on top of boiling water in a wok or large skillet.

 - Add the vegetables and cover.

-- Carefully remove the lid (remember, the steam can burn your hands!) and transfer the vegetables to a platter or serving bowl.
-Serve them immediately with a South Beach Diet–friendly seasoning, such as lemon juice, any spice that doesn't contain added sugar, and/or fresh chopped herbs, such as parsley, basil, or chives.
+- Carefully transfer the vegetables to a platter or serving bowl.
+Serve them immediately with a South Beach Diet–friendly seasoning, such as lemon juice and/or a little extra-virgin olive oil, any spice that doesn't contain added sugar, and/or fresh chopped herbs, such as parsley, basil, dill, or chives.

 In the Microwave:

-- Prepare your vegetables for cooking: After washing thoroughly, cut the vegetables into equal-size pieces to ensure even cooking.
+- Prepare your vegetables for cooking: After washing thoroughly, cut the vegetables into equal-size pieces to ensure even steaming.

 - If you have the plastic bags made especially for microwave steaming, follow the directions on the package; otherwise place the vegetables in a large, microwave-safe shallow bowl (a glass bowl, for example) and follow the steps below.